kevin218/Eureka/docs/source/ecf.rst

 flatfile
 ''''''''
 Only used for HST analyses.
 The fully qualified path to the flatfield file to use.
+A WFC3/G102 flat can be downloaded `here <http://www.stsci.edu/~WFC3/grism-resources/G102/WFC3.IR.G102.flat.2.fits.gz>`_ and a WFC3/G141 flat can be downloaded `here <http://www.stsci.edu/~WFC3/grism-resources/G141/WFC3.IR.G141.flat.2.fits.gz>`_; be sure to unzip the files after downloading them.

 diffthresh
 ''''''''''